josephWoodland/MS2---CookIt/README.md

 Results from user 1 test -

 Spelling errors on metric and imperial drop down.
-Overall gramma check - no need to capitalize each letter in a heading/sentence I.e ‘Ok Chanel, Let’ Create A Meal Plan’ this can just be ‘Okay Chanel, let’s create a meal plan’.
+Overall grama check - no need to capitalize each letter in a heading/sentence I.e ‘Ok Chanel, Let’ Create A Meal Plan’ this can just be ‘Okay Chanel, let’s create a meal plan’.
 Button: change to create my plan
 Clicked on a menu in my meal plan, then pressed back in the browser and the meal plan was gone.
 This should take the user back to the meal plan loading in the browser.
 Saved plan as ‘week 1’ went to saved plans, selected week 1 but unresponsive - app should of loaded the saved plan and rendered it the the HTML.